Note: Ericom Application Isolator is now available as ZTEdge Simplified Remote Application Isolation. Read more about it here.

 Many solution providers are promoting software-defined perimeter (SDP) solutions to secure remote work.
 But this is not a great option, in the current uncertain economic environment, since it requires wholesale, costly network infrastructure replacement.

-EAI Zero Trust Network Access microsegments access for each user, limiting their visibility to only the applications and resources they require for their work.
+Ericom EAI microsegments access for each user, limiting their visibility to only the applications and resources they require for their work.
 Crucially, it cloaks all resources and applications from the view of any hacker who manages to break in, keeping them safe from attack.

 In the video below, I explain just how we do this.
 Be sure to watch through to my description of EAI’s patent-pending Learning Mode (starting at about 10:30) — an especially exciting feature that enables automatic configuration of individualized least-privilege access policies for even thousands of users.

-Now that you've seen what Ericom Application Isolator can do, download the free Standard Edition to quickly microsegment remote access to your network.
-Or contact us to learn more about the valuable additional protections offered by EAI Advanced Edition.
+Now that you’ve seen what Ericom Application Isolator can do, contact us to learn more about the valuable additional protections it offers.